HIFU for Prostate Cancer Treatment

-HIFU to treat prostate cancer is an effective minimally-invasive option which carries a low risk of side-effects.
+HIFU for prostate cancer treatment is an effective minimally-invasive option which carries a low risk of side-effects.

 What is HIFU?